AniMatcher/.github/profile/README.md

 ## Work:

-Philip Yi: Set up Github and SwiftUI Project.
-Learning SwiftUI to fulfill the aesthetic requirement and building the mobile app.
+Philip Yi: earning SwiftUI to fulfill the aesthetic requirement and building the mobile app.

-William Zhou: Learning SwiftUI to make an asthetic IOS app and talking to Duke to obtain API access to eTransact
+William Zhou: Learning SwiftUI to make an aesthetic IOS app, connecting frontend to backend as well as creating API endpoints.
+Maybe helping setup database.

 Kelly Huang: Learning Fast API.
 Working on setting up the databases.

 Konnie Huang: Learning Fast API.
 Helping build the website in Next.js with Arnav.

 Arnav Jindal: Building the website in Next.JS.
+Talking to Duke to obtain API access to eTransact.

 ## Repositories